 - Sense of strength

 - Motherhood has helped me see how strong and simultaneously weak I am.
 I have been able to endure so much and discovered this herculean strength when it comes to protecting my child.
 I will jump in front of a car for my child and often think about how I can shield my son from danger in seemingly precarious situations.
 At the same time, I see how little strength I have to get through the day.
 There are many times where I will lie down in Judah’s room and just have him crawl around/over me because that’s about all I can do.
-This is a true story of many more days I’d like to admit.
+This is a true story of many more days than I’d like to admit.

 - Sense of purpose